2015 Vuelta a España, Stage 1 to Stage 11: Stage 11

 There was another significant incident at the bottom of the first climb.
 This involved Sérgio Paulinho (Tinkoff-Saxo): he collided with a race motorbike, causing significant cuts to his leg.
 Paulinho first attempted to continue riding; he was then treated by the race doctor, who put staples in his leg.
 He lay down on the road for treatment.
 Although he attempted to continue riding, he was forced to withdraw from the race just before the summit of the climb; he then went to hospital and received seventeen stitches.
 Paulinho's teammate Peter Sagan had also been hit by a motorbike on stage 8 and the team had issued a statement calling for an apology from the race organisers and measures to prevent such incidents.
 Following Paulinho's incident, Oleg Tinkov, the team's owner, suggested on Twitter that the team may withdraw from the race; a statement from the team after the stage said, "the team will consider whether it is safe to continue racing under the current arrangements".

-Rubén Plaza (Lampre-Merida) led the breakaway over the second climb of the day, with Fraile second.
+Rubén Plaza (Lampre-Mérida) led the breakaway over the second climb of the day, with Fraile second.
 The breakaway was around two minutes ahead of the peloton.
 Imanol Erviti (Movistar) attacked on the descent and led the race solo for some distance; he was first to reach the summit of the next climb, the Coll de la Rabassa, with Fraile again second.
 He was eventually brought back by work from Mikel Landa (Astana) on the descent.
-On the Coll de la Gallina the breakaway broke up: the lead group was formed of Landa and Fraile, along with Ian Boswell (Sky), Romain Sicard (Europcar), Nelson Oliveira (Lampre-Merida), Darwin Atapuma (BMC) and Paweł Poljański (Tinkoff-Saxo).
+On the Coll de la Gallina the breakaway broke up: the lead group was formed of Landa and Fraile, along with Ian Boswell (Sky), Romain Sicard (Europcar), Nelson Oliveira (Lampre-Mérida), Darwin Atapuma (BMC) and Paweł Poljański (Tinkoff-Saxo).
 Fraile was first over the summit.
 The climb also caused difficulty in the main group: Chris Froome was unable to stay in the group; his injured shoulder was treated at the medical car and he was then guided through the rest of the stage by Geraint Thomas.
 Froome lost two minutes on the climb.
 Nicolas Roche was also dropped from the lead group and Mikel Nieve took over the leadership of Team Sky.

 On the descent, Valverde and Rodríguez attacked and were joined by teammates from the breakaway.
 They had a 40-second advantage over a group containing Dumoulin and Fabio Aru.
 Aru's teammate Dario Cataldo was able to bring him back to Valverde and Rodríguez; Dumoulin was then also able to return to the group.